smarchini/hybrid-fenwick-tree/README.md

+# IMPORTANT: This repository is now part of [sux]
+For an up-to-date version of this repository check [sux].
+Any pull requests should be made there.

 # Hybrid Compact Fenwick Trees and their application for dynamic rank and selection

 Different implementations of the [Fenwick tree] data structure to aim for a